Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 "It (the meeting) was an essential element, because we were following (Guzman's) lawyer, and the lawyer took us to these people and to this meeting," Gomez told local radio.

-Penn, who has been criticized in the United States and in Mexico for his visit to Guzman, told the Associated Press on Monday, "I've got nothin' to hide."
+Penn, who has been criticized in the United States and in Mexico for visiting Guzman, told the Associated Press on Monday: "I've got nothin' to hide."

 Reuters could not reach del Castillo for comment.